foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-multiple-entry-points/README.md

 This README file is also a dummy file to show that existing content outside the `ANSIBLE DOCSMITH` markers will not be touched.

 <!-- BEGIN ANSIBLE DOCSMITH -->
 This line will be replaced as it is between the markers!
-Any content between them maintained by `ansible-docsmith`.
+Any content between them is maintained by `ansible-docsmith`.
 <!-- END ANSIBLE DOCSMITH -->